Death of Kendrick Johnson: Subsequent events and legal actions

 After the opinion of the private pathologist was released, Johnson's family stated that they believed Johnson had been murdered.
 The family retained the services of attorney Benjamin Crump.
 On October 31, 2013, U.S. Attorney Michael J. Moore announced that his office would open a formal review into Johnson's death.
-Crump's application to practice law in Georgia representing Johnson's parents was not ruled on, and he withdrew from representing the family and is no longer participating in the case.
+Crump's application to practice law in Georgia representing Johnson's parents was not ruled on, and he withdrew from representing the family and ended his participation in the case.

 Johnson's family filed a legal action to open a coroner's inquest into his death.
 When the judge in that case delayed a decision, pending the outcome of the U.S. Attorney's review, the family demanded that the governor of Georgia immediately authorize the inquiry instead.
 The family, together with the NAACP and other civil rights activists, then held a rally at the Georgia State Capitol in Atlanta.
 The governor's office released a statement indicating that they would await the report of the U.S. Attorney.

 Body

 The independent autopsy found that some time after Johnson's body was recovered from the mat and had passed through a funeral home, it had been stuffed with newspapers.
 The funeral home that processed the body following the FBI's autopsy stated that they never received Johnson's internal organs from the coroner; the organs were said to have been "destroyed through natural process" and "discarded by the prosector before the body was sent back to Valdosta," according to the funeral home owner.
 That left a void, which the funeral home filled.
 The funeral home owner stated that it is standard practice to fill a void in this fashion, and that cotton or sawdust may also be employed for this purpose.
 Johnson's family filed a complaint with a regulatory body against the funeral home operator.

 A subsequent investigation by the Georgia Secretary of State's office found that the funeral home did not follow "best practice" and that other material was "more acceptable than newspaper."
 Nonetheless, the investigation cleared the funeral home of any wrongdoing.
-A spokesperson for the Secretary of State said that the investigation found that the funeral home "didn't violate any rules."
+A spokesperson for the Secretary of State said that the investigation found that the funeral home "...didn't violate any rules."
 The Johnson family subsequently filed a civil lawsuit against the funeral home, seeking monetary damages.

 Johnson's family requested that his body be exhumed for a second time and was granted permission by Valdosta city officials.
-On June 22, 2018, Johnson's body was exhumed.
+On June 22, 2018, Johnson's body was currently exhumed.